Pay Traffic Ticket in IllinoisPage OverviewSUMMARY: How to Pay an Illinois Traffic Ticket

 However, commercial motor vehicle (CMV) drivers have a few extra things to consider:

-- After receiving a traffic ticket, CMV drivers must report the violation to their employers.
+- After receiving an IL traffic ticket, commercial drivers must report the violation to their employers.

-- Typically, CDL holders must report out-of-state violations to their employers or their local SOS location too.
+- Typically, CDL holders must report out-of-state traffic violations to their employers and their local Illinois Secretary of State (SOS) office too.